yanis112/The-Generative-Art-Prompt-Bible/README.md

 *   **The "Best-of" bias:** Providers and users often showcase their best results, which can create a skewed perception of a model's capabilities.
 It's important to remember that you are often seeing the highlights, and not the average result.
 *   **The power of the dataset:** Image and video generation models are trained on vast datasets of images.
 However, these datasets are not uniformly distributed.
 For example, images of a person walking down the street are much more common than images of a knight riding a dragon.
 This distribution influences the model's ability to generate certain types of images.
 *   **Style bias:** A scene can be strongly associated with a particular style in the training data.
 For instance, scenes from Tolkien's Silmarillion are more likely to be associated with book illustrations than with a cinematic, IMAX-style scene.
 This can make it challenging for the model to generate images in a style that is not well-represented for a given subject in its training data.
 This is why it is sometimes difficult to generate things that don't "already exist" in a way in the training data.
-*   **What does it mean to "create"?** It's a common misconception that these models "create" art in the same way a human does.
-In reality, they are interpolating within a vast, high-dimensional space of possibilities that is entirely defined by the data they were trained on.
-They can certainly generate an image that has never existed before by combining elements they have learned—for example, applying the style from one image to the subject of another.
-However, it's more accurate to say that a generative model, guided by your prompt, is navigating this complex space to find a point that matches your description, rather than "creating" something from scratch.
+*   **What does it mean to "create"?** The question of whether AI models "create" art is a fascinating one, and it echoes a debate that dates back to ancient Greece.
+For Plato, art was a form of *mimesis* (imitation), but he saw it as a mere copy of the physical world, which was itself a copy of a higher reality of "Forms".
+In this view, art is twice removed from the truth.
+Aristotle also saw art as mimesis, but for him, it was a creative act of "recomposing" elements from nature to reveal deeper, universal truths.

+    This ancient debate provides a powerful lens through which to understand modern generative models.
+Like Plato's artist, a generative model is, in a sense, "copying" from the vast dataset of images it has been trained on.
+It operates within a high-dimensional space that is entirely constrained by this data.
+However, like Aristotle's artist, the model can also be seen as "recomposing" these existing elements in novel ways to create something that has never been seen before.
+It can blend styles, combine objects, and generate new compositions based on the statistical patterns it has learned.

+    So, while a generative model doesn't "create" in the human sense of the word, it does more than just copy.
+It navigates a complex space of possibilities, guided by a prompt, to produce a new image that is a "recomposition" of what it has learned.
+This is why it is sometimes difficult to generate things that don't "already exist" in some form in the training data.

 ## 🌟 Table of Contents
 1. 🎯 **Introduction to Prompting**